-Perhaps more than the fashion first nature of regular sunglasses, mountaineering sunglasses focus on the fit of the frame, with flexible frames and stems designed to be a more comfortable fit, as mountaineers will have other things on their hands other than adjusting the poor fit of rigid sunglasses.
+Perhaps more than the fashion-oriented nature of regular sunglasses, mountaineering sunglasses prioritize the fit of the frame, featuring flexible frames and stems designed for a more comfortable experience.
+Mountaineers will have other tasks at hand, and they don’t need the additional hassle of adjusting poorly fitting rigid sunglasses.
 Some models also have adjustable temples and nosepieces for a more personalized, comfortable fit.

 As mountaineers spend a lot of time with their sights held high, the weight of their sunglasses doesn’t rest just on the bridge of their noses, but around the eyes as well, distributing the weight evenly and without digging into the skin.
 Climbing a mountain will probably make you ache in a few places, but your face shouldn’t be one of them.

 Mountaineering sunglasses also typically use lighter composite materials, not just for enhanced durability but also to reduce weight.
 Regular sunglasses usually avoid incorporating carbon or titanium to achieve toughness and lightness, but mountaineers value these features as they wear their eyewear throughout their climb.

 And seeing as most climbers have smacked their sunglasses into rock at least once in their tenure (that they’ll admit to); it’s a good idea to have a pair that are well made and suited to the purpose of mountaineering.

 Mountaineering sunglasses have places to easily attach lanyards in case they’re ever dropped.
 If regular sunglasses get dropped, you just have to kneel down to collect them.
 However, if a mountaineer drops their sunglasses, unless it’s at camp, it’s probably not so easy to get them back again.
 Having that added attachment offers a bit of peace of mind.